SynthstromAudible/DelugeFirmware/docs/community_features.md

   Allow loading firmware over sysex as described above

+* ENABLE_MATRIX_DEBUG

+  Enable additional debug output for matrix driver when pads are pressed

 * FEATURE_...

   Description of said feature, first new feature please replace this